Struct bincode::config::Configuration

 Encoding an unsigned integer v (of any type excepting u8) works as follows:

-, encode it as a single byte with that value. - If
+1. If u < 251, encode it as a single byte with that value.

 Then, for signed integers, we first convert to unsigned using the zigzag algorithm, and then encode them as we do for unsigned integers generally.
 The reason we use this algorithm is that it encodes those values which are close to zero in less bytes; the obvious algorithm, where we encode the cast values, gives a very large encoding for all negative values.